Kevin Awino

 Kevin Awino (born 6 June 1997) is a Uganda women's cricketer.

 In July 2018, she was named in Uganda's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
+It was in that tournament that she made her Women's Twenty20 International (WT20I) debut for Uganda against Scotland, on 7 July 2018.
 She was selected as the captain for the squad.
 In April 2019, she was named as the captain of Uganda's squad for the 2019 ICC Women's Qualifier Africa tournament in Zimbabwe.

-In March 2023, Awino became one of the Ugandan Cricket Association's first twelve women players to be awarded central contracts.
+In March 2023, Awino became one of the Uganda Cricket Association's first twelve women players to be awarded central contracts.